Child Externalizing Behaviors Lab

 The Child Externalizing Behaviors Lab under the direction of Dr. Tammy Barry conducts research on biologically-based and contextual correlates of child externalizing behaviors, including ADHD, aggression, and disruptive behaviors associated with autism.
 Factors examined in our research include neuropsychological functioning/endophenotypes, child temperament, parental psychopathology/stress, parenting practices, SES/neighborhood characteristics, and individual difference factors (e.g., narcissism and psychopathy), among other variables.
 Our research also focuses on the measurement and latent structure of externalizing behavior disorders, such as ADHD and oppositional defiant disorder.

-Dr. Barry will be accepting a new graduate student for Fall 2015 admissions.
+Dr. Barry will not be accepting a graduate student for Fall 2015 admissions.